aabhasvermaa/Internship_PredictiveAnalysis/README.md

 This project provides a FastAPI-based API for training a Logistic Regression model to predict machine downtime based on temperature and runtime inputs.
 The API supports uploading datasets, training the model, and making predictions.

+This API is designed following RESTful principles using FastAPI for rapid development and deployment.

 ---

 ## Features